wieslawsoltes/Core2D/docs/studio-dock-browser.md

 Native splitter thickness, preview-resize settings and hit areas are unchanged.
 Idle, hover and drag/preview brushes distinguish resize feedback.
 Dock target indicators use the browser accent; existing target-selector images are deliberately retained.
 Floating-window title/client resources and drag-preview palette follow the same browser roles; OS-owned window chrome is not reskinned.

-The previous acrylic-era overrides in Common, duplicate Dock background colors in StudioPalette and competing tab overrides in Studio/StudioInteractionStyles are removed.
-The existing top-aligned tool tabs and suppression of redundant single-tool tab strips are preserved, with the converter owned by the Dock integration styles.
+The previous acrylic-era overrides in Common, duplicate Dock background colors in Themes and StudioPalette and competing tab overrides in Studio/StudioInteractionStyles are removed.
+Native tool-tab placement and suppression of redundant single-tool tab strips are preserved, with the converter owned by the Dock integration styles.
+This pinned version sets bottom placement locally in its template; a style setter cannot override that local value.
+The adapter does not introduce a behavior or replace the template merely to move the strip.

 ## Validation